tjelvar-olsson/tjelvar-olsson.github.io/_posts/2015-04-02-how-to-create-automated-and-reproducible-work-flows-for-installing-scientific-software.md

-The question then arises: *how can one effectively configure machines to run scientific software?* Particularly as installing software written by other scientists can often be a tortuously painful process.
+The question then arises: *how can one effectively configure machines to run scientific software?* Particularly as installing software written by other scientists can often be a torturously painful process.

 In this post I will outline a method for producing work flows that result in automated and reproducible software installations.